binaryshrey/Avatars-AI/PRIVACY.md

 *   [Google Analytics for Firebase](https://firebase.google.com/policies/analytics)

+In accordance with Google Play user's data policy for account deletion, we provide in-app links for account deletion and its associated data.

 **Cookies**

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.